Rizal, Cagayan: American period

 During the American occupation of the Philippines, the town of Malaueg was also a favorite spot for the Americans.
 During the Spanish–American War, the town was almost destroyed when the soldiers used its towering mountains to hide their ammunition and dug some trenches.
 The Authorities were very protective of the condition of the church during war.

 The town before had two municipalities, namely: Mauanan and Malaueg.
-The barrios on the western and northern part belonged to the municipality of Malaueg, while the barrios on the eastern part belonged to the municipality of Mauanan, where the seat of two municipal governments was established (Philippine Commission; Act nos.
-943,944, 1903).
-Act no. 2390 changed the names of the municipalities of Santo Nino and Mauanan.
+The barrios on the western and northern part belonged to the municipality of Malaueg, while the barrios on the eastern part belonged to the municipality of Mauanan, where the seat of two municipal governments was established (Philippine Commission; Act Nos.
+943 and 944, enacted in 1903).
+Act No. 2390 changed the names of the municipalities of Santo Niño and Mauanan.

-The names of the municipalities of Santo Nino and Mauanan were changed to Faire and Rizal respectively.
+The names of the municipalities of Santo Nino and Mauanan were changed to Faire and Rizal, respectively.
 Mauanan was named Rizal in the year 1914 and the sitios of Lattut, Capacuaan and Macatal were annexed from Rippang in 1933, under executive Order No. 690 dated March 28, 1935.